anthonypileggi/worrrd/README.md

 ### Puzzle Book

-If you want to make a printable wordsearch book, you can provide a .yml file.
+If you want to make a pdf book full of wordsearch puzzles that is easily printed, you can provide a .yml file.

 **my_book.yaml**